kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 | Documentation and methodology | CC BY 4.0 |

 Full details: `LICENSES/LICENSES.md`
-See LICENSES/TRADEMARK_POLICY.md for details on the use of the PLD name and logos.
+See `LICENSES/TRADEMARK_POLICY.md` for details on the use of the PLD name and logos.

+Attribution is appreciated but not required when using the methodology.

 For enterprise licensing or collaboration:
 📩 deepzenspace[at]gmail.com